My Sugar Free Kitchen

 • To set the chocolate layer, place the bars in the fridge for 60 minutes.

-• Use a sharp knife to gently slice the bars into the desired size.
+• Use a sharp knife dipped in hot water to slice into 24 bars.

 Notes